carnegiemellonracing/driverless/driverless_ws/src/perceptions/README.md

 Currently, for ZED data, the `ZEDNode` which publishes raw sensor data does not publish a right image or a depth image because they aren't used in the pipeline.

+Additionally, because we aren't currently running the `zed-ros2-wrapper` code, avoid attempts to build `zed_components` due to lack of dependencies (which `rosdep` doesn't install for some reason).